Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ### Consensus Built on Time: Tower BFT

 **Tower BFT** leverages these PoH timestamps to handle finality.
 Rather than requiring validators to constantly communicate about block order, Tower BFT uses the timestamp record as a shared reference point.
 Validators cast stake-weighted votes on blocks, and the PoH timestamps help prevent equivocation (voting for conflicting blocks).
-This produces deterministic finality currently around 12.8 seconds, though economic finality arrives faster in practice.
+This produces deterministic finality currently around 12.8 seconds, though users typically experience faster economic finality in practice as transactions become increasingly unlikely to reverse after just a few confirmations.

 ### Leader Scheduling and Transaction Routing

 The PoH timekeeping mechanism makes deterministic **leader scheduling** possible.
-Leaders are pre-scheduled in short slots (about 400ms each), organized into roughly two-day periods called epochs.
+Leaders are pre-scheduled in short slots (roughly 400ms each), organized into roughly two-day periods called epochs.
 Your stake determines your chances of being selected as a leader, along with other factors like commissions and required warmup/cooldown periods.

 This predictable scheduling enables **Gulf Stream**, Solana's transaction forwarding protocol.
 Unlike blockchains that broadcast transactions to everyone, Solana sends them directly to the current and upcoming leaders.
 This direct routing reduces delays by eliminating the mempool broadcast phase.
 Transactions can even be forwarded to future leaders before their slot begins, enabling sub-second confirmations once the leader's slot starts.